Creatiwity/witycms-doc/installation.md

 Apache server with *PHP5.3+*, mod_rewrite enabled and *.htaccess* files allowed.

-## Database install

-Depending on your host, you will need to create a blank database or be sure to create one.
-You can use a program like "*phpMyAdmin*" or the admin panel of your account.

-Some hosts only allow you a single database.
-You must then use this database (to connect it use your nickname and your password).
-Be sure to use a prefix for tables that separate the wityCMS tables from other tables that you might use in the same database.

-A database is a collection of data organized and required for the operation of an application.

-When the application needs to use its database, it then queries the database manager (such as: *MySQL*, *MariaDB*) which will perform helpful actions in the database (add, modify or delete data, etc.).
-This program is optimized to effectively large volumes of data.

-You will use *phpMyAdmin* to create and set up wityCMS's database.
-Open another tab and enter the "local" address: http: // ... / phpMyAdmin

 ## wityCMS installation

 Once the files are installed on your FTP server from the ***FileZilla***.
 You can open your browser, type the URL of the file where you saved files, for example: "http://www.nameofyourwebsite.com" if it is at the root of your FTP.